micc83/acf-fonticonpicker/README.md

 **Include within theme**

-1. Copy the 'acf-fonticonpicker' folder into your theme folder (can use sub folders).
+1. Copy the whole content of this repository into an `acf-fonticonpicker` folder within your theme folder (can use sub folders).
-2. Edit your functions.php file and add the code below:
+2. Edit your `functions.php` file and add the code below:

 ```php
 include_once('acf-fonticonpicker/acf-fonticonpicker.php');